-Having backyard ducks is a great way to get eggs, entertainment and quality compost.
-But, when it comes to a duck’s health, knowing WHAT should you feed ducks is important.
-Keeping your ducks healthy will result in longer life, better quality eggs and even MORE eggs laid.
-Ducks that get sick or are malnourished tend to not lay eggs as often, and they can be of poor quality when they do.
+Having backyard ducks is a great way to get eggs, entertainment, and quality compost.
+But, when it comes to a duck’s health, knowing WHAT you should feed them is important.
+Keeping your ducks healthy will result in longer life, better quality eggs, and MORE eggs laid.
+Ducks that get sick or are malnourished tend to lay eggs less often, and they can be of poor quality when they do.

-Here is a list of what you should feed ducks, and some things you shouldn’t feed ducks.
+Here is a list of what you should and shouldn’t feed ducks:

 Grit: Ducks that have access to dirt will pick up small stones on their own and don’t need supplemental grit offered.
 If your ducks are kept in enclosures without access to dirt, sprinkle a small amount of grit on their food once a week.